BalloonBall/DE4_Opti_Group_11/Subsystem_1/README.md

 Execution time
 -------
-The execution time is approximately 3.615 seconds for the 'singleobjective.m' script, and XX seconds for the 'multiobjective.m' script.
+The execution time is approximately 3.615 seconds for the 'singleobjective.m' script, and 6.924 seconds for the 'multiobjective.m' script.

 Dependencies